unic-ailab/TSFM-Eval/README.md

 ## sMAPE

-Symmetric Mean Absolute Percentage Error used for point forecast evaluation.
+Symmetric Mean Absolute Percentage Error (sMAPE) is used for point forecast evaluation.
+The metric is scale-independent, symmetric, and robust across heterogeneous datasets.

-Properties:
-- scale-independent,
-- symmetric,
-- robust across heterogeneous datasets.

----

 ## ICE

-Interval Coverage Error evaluates probabilistic calibration.

-For an 80% prediction interval:
-- ideal value: `0`
-- measures deviation between empirical and nominal coverage.

-Lower values indicate better calibration.

----
+Interval Coverage Error (ICE) evaluates probabilistic calibration by measuring the deviation between empirical and nominal interval coverage.
+For the benchmark's 80% prediction intervals, the ideal ICE value is `0`, with lower values indicating better calibration.

 ## IMAE

-Interval Mean Absolute Error measures the magnitude of interval violations.
+Interval Mean Absolute Error (IMAE) measures the magnitude of interval violations.
+The metric is zero when all observations fall inside the prediction interval and increases proportionally to the severity of violations.

-Properties:
-- zero when all observations fall inside the interval,
-- increases proportionally to violation severity.

-IMAE complements ICE:
-- ICE measures **how often** intervals fail,
-- IMAE measures **how severe** failures are.
+While ICE measures how often intervals fail, IMAE measures how severe those failures are.

 ---